alexkarezin/jabref-wiki/Information-update-after-a-release.md

-The place that should be checked after a release are:
+(The release binaries can be downloaded from https://circleci.com/gh/JabRef/jabref.
+Steps for releasing are described at https://github.com/JabRef/jabref/wiki/Releasing-a-new-Version)

-(The release binaries can be downloaded from https://circleci.com/gh/JabRef/jabref)
+The place that should be checked after a release are the following:

 ## maintained by JabRef developers
 - http://www.jabref.org